halfhp/fig/README.md

 # Fig & Obfuscation
-Fig uses runtime reflection to configure object instances and relies on  class method names remaining consistent at runtime, therefore obfuscation must be disabled for any classes you wish to configure.
+Fig uses runtime reflection to configure object instances and relies on  class method names remaining consistent at runtime.
+Obfuscation must be disabled for any classes you wish to configure.
-This is typically as simple as adding a rule to your proguard config to preserve these class' members:
+This is typically a matter of adding a rule to your proguard config to preserve these class' members:

 ```
 # preserve a single class:
--keepclassmembers class com.halfhp.fig.Fig { *; }
+-keepclassmembers class com.somedomain.somepackage.Foo { *; }

 # preserve an entire package:
--keepclassmembers com.halfhp.fig.** { *; }
+-keepclassmembers com.somedomain.somepackage.** { *; }
 ```